Congo Gorilla Trekking Safaris & Tours

 Time limit with gorillas: It’s strictly 1 hour allowed to spend with the mountain gorillas.

-Rules of Congo gorilla trekking (The do’s and don’ts) in Virunga National Park
+Congo Gorillas, Rules & Regulations (The do’s and don’ts) in Virunga National Park

 - Protecting the mountain gorillas is the first rule; this means that if the tracker is sick or has any infections shouldn’t be allowed to come in contact with the gorillas.